SanCap Leadership Class

 SARAH McCLURE, City Commissioner/Mayor/Financial Consultant/Economics Instructor

 Sarah McClure served 14 years as a City Commissioner and three as Mayor of Bloomfield Hills, Michigan, where she has lived for over 40 years.
 She previously was a financial consultant with Merrill Lynch and an adjunct Economics instructor.
 She and her family have owned on Captiva for over 24 years and currently have a private home within South Seas Resort.
 She earned her bachelor's degree in Economics and History from Cornell University and her MBA from the University of Michigan.
-She serves on the Bailey-Matthews National Shell Museum Board and the Detroit Riverfront Conservancy Board.
+She serves on the Bailey-Matthews National Shell Museum and Aquarium Board and the Detroit Riverfront Conservancy Board.

 BRIAN RIST, Entrepreneur

 Brian Rist is the former executive chairman of The Smart Companies, of which Storm Smart is the largest subsidiary.
 After 26 years of growing Storm Smart into the largest U.S. manufacturer of storm protection products, he now focuses on philanthropy with his wife and is the chairman of the Rist Family Foundation.
+Brian shares his reflections on moving to Sanibel as well as his experience with the Leadership Program.

 JON ROSEN, Partner, PricewaterhouseCoopers LLP - Retired

 Jon was born and raised in Los Angeles.
 He earned a bachelor’s degree in accountancy from California State University, Northridge.
 He was a partner in the professional services firm of PricewaterhouseCoopers LLP for 25 years, retiring in 2007.
 His area of practice focused on public real estate companies.
 His not-for-profit experience includes involvement with the 1984 Los Angeles Citizens Olympic Organizing Committee, the Cleveland Opera, United Way of Chicago and Executive Service Corp.
 He has been a Captiva resident since 2020 and has visited the island since 2011.
+Jon was recently elected to the Island Water Association (IWA) Board and will serve a three-year term.

 AUDREY STEWART, Owner, Adventures in Paradise Outfitters